qinyi-li-2020/qinyi-li-2020/README.md

 ## Hi there! 👋

-My name is Qinyi, and I'm in my 5th year of the MInf Informatics programme at the University of Edinburgh.
+My name is Qinyi, and I'm in my 5th and final year of studying the Master of Informatics programme at the University of Edinburgh.

-🔭 I'm currently working on...
+🔭 At the moment I'm mainly working on...
-- my **MInf Part 2 Project**, a dissertation in _training neural networks for self-supervised speech representation learning_
+- my **MInf Part 2 Project**, a dissertation on _Frame-wise Dynamic Mixture-of-Experts Routing for Speech Processing_

 🌱 I'm currently exploring new domains through courses to broaden my perspectives!
 At the moment, I'm learning...
-- Data Science at Scale
+- Programming for Data Science at Scale
 - Biomedical Informatics
 - Algorithms and Data Structures
 - Algorithmic Game Theory